sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

     - For each edge in the graph, check if the two nodes are in the same connected component (i.e., they have the same root).
 If they are, it means adding this edge would create a cycle.
 If they are not, we perform a union operation to connect the components.
 3. Cycle Detection:
     - If we find an edge connecting two nodes that are already in the same connected component, we have detected a cycle.

+### 4. Find the Town Judge
+To identify the town judge, find a person who is trusted by everyone else but does not trust anyone.

+#### Steps
+1. Initialize an array trust_count to keep track of each person’s trust status.
+2. If person a trusts person b, then:
+    - Decrease trust_count[a] by 1 (since a trusts someone else).
+    - Increase trust_count[b] by 1 (since b is trusted by a).
+3. After processing all trust relationships, the town judge should be the person with trust_count[i] == n - 1, meaning they’re trusted by everyone else but trust no one themselves.